ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

       ```
      {: codeblock}

-## The ssh connection not established by using host shortnames
+## Why the ssh connection not established by using host shortnames?
 {: #troubleshoot-topic-18}
 {: troubleshoot}
 {: support}